From the Chamber President, Mr. Richard Ngatia.

 In 2014, H.E Uhuru Kenyatta, as the Patron, Industry and Agriculture (EACCIA), the East Africa relaunched the Chamber with the broader Business Council, among several others. mission of promoting, coordinating and After successful transparent and accountable protecting commercial interests in Kenya.
 The Chamber is now present in all the 47 counties through its county chapters, and has signed a memorandum of understanding with the Council of Governors to help promote greater trade and investment at county level.
 Internationally, KNCCI works with other trade support institutions and chambers of commerce through the International Chamber of Commerce (ICC), the G77 Chambers of Commerce and Industry, Pan-African Chamber of Commerce and Industry (PACCI), World Chamber Federation (WCF), the Common Market for Eastern and Southern Africa (COMESA), East Africa Chamber of Commerce, Industry and Agriculture (EACCIA), the East Africa Business Council, among several others.

-After successful transparent and accountable elections in June this year, we have now embarked on six focus areas that will enable the Chamber fully execute its mandate.
+After successful transparent and accountable elections in June 2019, we have embarked on six focus areas that will enable the Chamber fully execute its mandate.

 - Growing countrywide membership ten-fold over the next three years

 - Enhancing quality of service delivered to Chamber members

 - Accelerating the mobilization of financial resources for further development of the Chamber and improving each of the Chamber County Chapters to support SMEs growth and development

 - Building the Chamber’s capacity and strengthening its economic diplomacy

 - Enhancing Chamber effectiveness in advocating member interests

 - Ensuring the Chamber delivers services that will enable businesses to grow in line with its rallying cry, “Growing Your Business Together”.